-When you participate in group meetings and one-to-one meetings you'll very…likely be asking other people to help you out.…While they'll likely do a great job of completing those assignments on time,…we want to take responsibility on ourselves to follow up with them.…So keep this rule in mind:…whenever you delegate something out, create a waiting-for-in for yourself.…Think of delegation like a yo-yo.…Whenever someone else commits to do something for you, you should also create an…action for yourself that you're waiting for them to do it.…
+- When you participate in meetings…you'll very likely be asking other people to help you out.…While we hope and expect that others will complete…those assignments on time, it's still your responsibility…to follow up with them and hold them accountable…for their commitment.…Keep this rule in mind.…Whenever you delegate something,…create a waiting for in task for yourself.…Think of delegation like a yo-yo,…whenever someone else commits to do something for you,…you should also create an action for yourself…to remember that you're waiting for them to do it.…

 Create a reminder with the time and date…they committed to get that to you.…You can create reminders for yourself in your calendar…or on your task reminders list.…When the reminder pops up…follow up with that person and ask them…if the item is complete.…If you haven't heard from them yet, simply send them…a message along the lines of, I have a reminder…that I was waiting for that report,…have you had a chance to get to it yet?…Or, when the reminder pops up, if you know…

 LinkedIn Learning (Lynda.com) is a PMI Registered Education Provider.
 This course qualifies for professional development units (PDUs).
 To view the activity and PDU details for this course, click here.

 - Plan how to use technology successfully in your meetings.

 - Determine how to select and support a meeting leader.

 - Prepare what you need to make meaningful commitments in a meeting.